 1. How do we apply for a grant?

 Applications are accepted via invitation only this year.
 The Foundation will only review applications from those who have been invited to submit an application.

 2. When can we apply?

 3. When will we know if we are invited to apply for a health or education grant?

 Invitations will be sent out in early January, and should be received by organizations by January 15th.
 Please note that an invitation to apply does not guarantee funding.

 4. What does the review process consist of?

 Applications will be reviewed by Foundation staff and Trustees.
 The review process may also include a site visit.
-Final decisions will be announced in June 2018.
+Final decisions will be announced the week of June 4, 2018.